Linlkin-prod/some-java-networking/README.md

-A bit of networking in Java
+A bit of networking in Java.
+Why Java ?
+Because my teacher told me to do it in java.

 ## DateServeur